 Oils & Fats

-The DASH Diet isn’t a zero-fat diet, but the plan does emphasize healthy, monounsaturated fats in moderate amounts.
+The DASH Diet isn’t a fat-free diet, but the plan does emphasize healthy, monounsaturated fats in moderate amounts.
+These types of heart-healthy foods with healthy fat offer a number of health benefits.
 A little oil or fat helps your body absorb some nutrients from the food you eat, so don’t hesitate to add a dash of olive oil to a salad or whole wheat pasta.
+Avoid vegetable oils that are high in calories but low in nutritional value.

 Sugars & Sweets